Gimly-Blockchain/nfc-ssi-bridge-deliverables/functional-specification/overview.md

 - [vc.md](./vc.md)
 - [vp.md](./vp.md)

-To communicate with NFC devices through an NFC reader on desktop, the SDK will connect via a local http connection to a locally installed application which will relay the request to the NFC device and back.
-This thin relay app will host an http server and convert requests to NFC requests using the Tangem Java SDK.
+To communicate with NFC devices through an NFC reader on desktop, the SDK will connect via an end-to-end encrypted local http connection to a locally installed application which will relay the request to the NFC device and back.
+This thin relay app will host an http server and convert requests to NFC requests using the Tangem Java CLI.

-/* Are the e2e encryption options relevant to mention here?
-That the communication between the
-* NFC card and endpoint are fully secure?
-I think this was discussed with Andrey?
-* /
+Note: the connection from the Tangem client (mobile app or the desktop relay) can be fully end-to-end encrypted, symetric encrypted or unencrypted.
+Higher security comes at a tradeoff of longer latency required for NFC device read/write operations.
+The decision of what security to use is decided by the consumer of the Tangem SDK and by extension, our SDK.

 ## Support
 The SSI-NFC bridge will support React Native projects, with the same prerequisites as React Native to use.